-The search committee chairperson is responsible for scheduling the interview appointments with the Dean, the search committee, the department chair, the department members, HR (benefits overview) and a student teaching exercise or presentation.
+The search committee chairperson is responsible for scheduling the interview appointments with the Dean, the search committee, the department chair, the department members, HR (for a 15 minute benefits overview) and a student teaching exercise.
 It is best practice to contact the Dean first to determine availability for interviews.
-Additionally, the Office of Admissions will provide campus tour to candidates interviewing.
+Additionally, Admissions will provide campus tours to candidates interviewing.
 Please contact the main office at ext.
 3144 for an appointment.
 The tour will provide the candidate an opportunity to see the campus through a student's perspective.